dbinger/sure/README.md

 All error messages include file name, line number, and test name.

 Error messages are constructed on the assumption that the first argument is the "got".
-In general, error messages are constructed using `cmp.Diff` output, which nicely explains differences between most different values.
-When, however, one of the arguments is nil, the error message is constructed to say something like "got 42, wanted nil" instead of using `cmp.Diff`.

 When one of the arguments contains a struct with an unexported field, the error message will contain the error string produced by the resulting `cmp.Equal` panic call.
 See the documentation in the `cmp` package for comparison options.
+Comparison options can be provided as additional arguments to the sure.Be constructor.

 If you want error messsages to include additional notes about the error, you can add them as an additional